Freelancers in France: Your homework before 2025

 You have to go on your business impots.gouv account.
 Do you remember the blue account, where you declared your French income tax “impot sur le revenu”?
 If you go to that same website, you will spot the red section, which is the account for your business.

-If you haven't created this account yet, you need to go and create it now in order to check and pay your CFE bill from October.
+If you haven't created this account yet, create it now to check and pay your CFE bill from October.

 Take action now: